sumalathakonjeti/micropythonapi/README.md

 ### What about Data?

+First, add three books (three of your favorite) for test data.
+They do not have ot be real.
+Make sure that your API returns a JSON payload that contains your test books.

+Then, you need to figure out how to load the 550 books in the big csv file.

 Well, decide on using one of these methods to read the data into your local sqlite database.

 https://stackoverflow.com/questions/2459979/how-to-import-csv-data-into-django-models